win7user10/Laraue.Telegram.NET/readme.md

 # Laraue.Telegram.NET

-This library contatins infrastructure code for fast telegram bots building.
+This library contains infrastructure code for fast telegram bots building.
 The library use _Telegram.Bot_ package inside to communicate with Telegram.
+This repo https://github.com/win7user10/Laraue.Apps.LearnLanguage contains full example of using this library.

 ## Laraue.Telegram.NET.Core